Nivalyx/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/id.md

 - Berperilaku buruk secara terus-menerus terlepas dari berapa banyak pelanggaran yang telah mereka lakukan.
 - Mengelak dari hukuman dengan membuat akun baru.
-- Berbagi akun dengan pengguna lain.
+- Berbagi akun dengan pengguna lain (*multi-accounting*).
 - Menggunakan lebih dari satu akun.
 - Berbuat curang (lihat di bawah).

+## Apa-apa saja yang termasuk ke dalam multi-accounting?

+Each user may only use **one** account.
+Creating new accounts is strictly forbidden.
+First offences will be punished with a silence of varying length depending on the number of accounts made.
+Users that continue creating new accounts despite previous warnings will be restricted.

 ## Apa-apa saja yang termasuk berbuat curang?